 You can choose to disavow links manually but it’s quite a long process.
 You’ll have to find all your unnatural (toxic) backlinks, organize them into one list and then log on to the Google Disavow Tool using your Google Search Console account, and then upload the file.
 Keep in mind that Google will have to evaluate your links and make sure you’re not disavowing the wrong links.
 All these actions take a lot of time, and in the automation era it seems to make no sense.

 With WebCEO you can make it much easier.
 The WebCEO Backlink Checker tool puts all your backlinks in one list; links with green status are natural and links with red status are toxic or suspected toxic.
 You can also assign a ‘toxic’ tag to specific backlinks by hand (manually).
 You may check the charts and make sure everything is right.
 Then you may select those backlinks which are toxic and then go through the disavowing process.

 So with the WebCEO Backlink Profile tool you will save a lot of time as you will not have to manually detect toxic links and prepare a .doc with the list of links.
 You will do this in a few clicks.
 The hardest thing is waiting for Google to process your request.

 - How do I do link building in a safe way?

 With WebCEO, you'll have access only to the safe link building techniques.

 A Competitor Backlink Spy, a Content Submission tool, a Buzz Tracker and a DIY SEO checklist – all these tools will be a great help for you to build high quality backlinks.
-To keep your backlinks clean and non-toxic, the Backlink Quality Checker and Chosen Links Watch tools go a long way.
+To keep your backlinks clean and non-toxic, the Backlink Profile and Partner Links Watch tools go a long way.